-This session is going to be all about GPS apps to help you navigate your world.
-We'll discuss widely available options like Google Maps and Apple Maps as well as more specialized apps like BlindSquare, Lazarillo and Nearby Explorer, which were specifically designed for those with visual impairment.
-Let's go exploring together!
+This session was all about GPS apps to help you navigate your world.
+We discussed widely available options like Google Maps and Apple Maps as well as more specialized apps like BlindSquare, Lazarillo and Nearby Explorer, which were specifically designed for those with visual impairment.

 Navigation tools can allow you to virtually explore your environment before going there in person, provide information about points of interest around you, and even give clockface directions as you approach a destination to allow you to more easily locate it.
 Selecting the right tool can often depend on what you hope to accomplish, as some tools are better at certain aspects than others.